Cedric Peerman

-Cedric Edwin Peerman (born October 10, 1986) is a former American football running back.
-He was drafted by the Baltimore Ravens in the sixth round of the 2009 NFL Draft and has also played for the Cleveland Browns, Detroit Lions, and Cincinnati Bengals.
-He played college football at the University of Virginia.
+Cedric Edwin Peerman (born October 10, 1986) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Baltimore Ravens in the sixth round of the 2009 NFL draft and was also a member of the Cleveland Browns, Detroit Lions, and Cincinnati Bengals.
+He played college football for the Virginia Cavaliers.

-Early years
+Early life

 Peerman was born in Lynchburg, Virginia to parents Stanley and Melissa Peerman.
 Peerman grew up working on his family's tobacco farm in Gladys, Virginia.
 He attended William Campbell High School in Naruna, Virginia.
 There, he was a four-year starter and played on both offense and defense.
 He set the Virginia state record for career scoring with 708 points.
 In his sophomore year, he was moved from wide receiver to running back and rushed for more than 1,000 yards.
 As a junior, he rushed for 2,048 yards and 43 touchdowns, and caught 22 passes for 367 yards and seven touchdowns.
 As a senior, he attempted 222 rushes for 2,016 yards and 43 touchdowns.
 He was twice named first-team all-state and, as a senior, was named the Virginia state player of the year.
 Peerman was also named a PrepStar All-American.

 Peerman was also a standout sprinter and long jumper for the high school track team.
 He was state champion in the 100 meters as a junior and senior.
 He also placed fourth in the long jump and triple jump, and eighth in the shot put to lead his school to state championship as a senior.